-Testimonials – the client’s review of you and your service.
+Client testimonials – the client’s review of you and your service.
 A hugely important part of your business, they improve your reputation, boost your brand, generate trust and actually boost conversions.

 Everybody is using reviews these days, at the touch of a button a customer or client can find out not only your profile and what you promise but also how others rate you.
 And these ratings matter more than you would think.
 9 out of 10 clients believe recommendations, referrals, and testimonials more than they believe you.
-Whats more you get to choose and manage your own testimonials.
+You get to choose and manage your own testimonials.

 Statistics show without a doubt that testimonials improve your image, legitimacy, trust ratings, and create a human face and emotional connection between the client and your business.
 Why client testimonials are so important and effective.
 All of these factors work to make the client more likely to enter into a business relationship with you.
-Testimonials are proven to have a clear and direct influence on decision making.
+Testimonials are proven to have a clear and direct influence on decision-making.

 The data collected through a great deal of research has consistently shown that testimonials work by boosting business reputation, turnover, and revenue.